 Upon entering the plant at Lake Rockwell, the raw water is chemically treated to kill bacteria and to coagulate, flocculate, and settle suspended particles.
-From there, the partially clarified water flows through filters that remove the particles and solid impurities remaining in the settling process.
-A one-million gallon clear well collects the filtered water, which is with additional chemicals: chlorine as a disinfectant, fluoride to prevent tooth decay, and pH stabilization and corrosion inhibitor agents to prevent corrosion and encrusting of the water mains.
-After the final chemical treatment, the water is pumped to the City by six pumps located in the highlift pumping station.
+From there, the partially clarified water flows through filters that remove the particles and solid impurities remaining in the water after the settling process.
+A one-million gallon clear well collects the filtered water, which is further treated with additional chemicals: chlorine as a disinfectant, fluoride to prevent tooth decay, and pH stabilization and corrosion inhibitor agents to prevent corrosion and encrusting of the water mains.
+After the final chemical treatment, the water is pumped to the City by six pumps located in the high-lift pumping station.
 This is the first time that pumps are used; until this point, water has flowed to and through the system by force of gravity.